Delta-Robotics-Inc/TF-Node-Firmware/src/README.md

 - [ ] Implement command execution
 - [ ] Implement command forwarding
 - [ ] Implement command responses by Node

+---

+## Building ProtoBuf Files in C++

+In order to update protobuf definitions for the firmware, based on the `tfnode-messages.proto`, please follow this tutorial:
+**TODO find working solution